Data Validation Error Format

 Specific support of Data Validation Error Format by an application depends on two options.
 Both MUST be documented by applications:

-1. Support either the full format or only support condense form of positions being locator maps
+1. Support of either the full format or only positions in condense form being locator maps

 2 Errors